-This article contains affiliate links at no cost to you.
 This is a guest article by Jaime Capitel, Senior Content Strategist for ITM Platform.

 A project portfolio is all about prioritising.
 Together with the common-sense notion that you can’t just pursue your main goal and leave behind all that is secondary, the main reason to use a portfolio is the assumption that no organisation has enough resources to fulfill all of its goals simultaneously.